 Master of Science in Data Analytics

 Through its emphasis on research, this program is designed to prepare students for entry into doctoral programs in data analytics.
 MS-DAAN has five required courses and three electives.
-Rather than a capstone course, the program requires 6 credits of supervised research, resulting in a thesis paper.
-Students must pass a thesis defense, and the paper must be accepted by the advisers and/or committee members, the head of the graduate program, and the Graduate School.
+Students take a research methods class and must pass SARI requirements prior to graduation.
+Rather than a capstone course, the program requires a thesis paper, which is six credits taken over two terms, and the completion of CITI training.
+Students work with and assigned faculty adviser for the course of their research.
+In order to graduate, the thesis must be accepted by a committee, the head of the graduate program, and the chancellor.
+Recent thesis papers have focused on information extraction and simplification from complicated medical notes, predicting Autism Spectrum Disorder based on genetic profiles, economic loss caused by disruption in infrastructure networks, and more.